-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these services 🍑 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+For people with diabetes, screening for diabetic retinopathy is covered once per year.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

-- \$35 copay for Level 1 physician services to diagnose and treat diseases and conditions of the eye. - \$44 copay for all other physician services to diagnose and treat diseases and conditions of the eye. - \$0 copay for Medicare-covered glaucoma screening. - \$0 copay for diabetic retinal exams. - \$0 copay for one pair of eyeglasses or contact lenses after each cataract surgery. - Basic frames will be covered up to the Medicare fee schedule amount. - Basic lenses will be covered in full based on the prescription.
+In-Network \$32 copay for physician services to diagnose and treat diseases and conditions of the eye. \$0 copay for Medicare-covered glaucoma screening. \$0 copay for diabetic retinal exams. \$0 copay for one pair of eyeglasses or contact lenses after each cataract surgery.
+Basic frames will be covered up to the Medicare fee schedule amount.
+Basic lenses will be covered in full based on the prescription.
 Additional items (e.g., anti-glare or transitional coatings) will not be covered.

-Eye refractions performed solely for the purpose of prescribing eyewear are not frames or contacts participating provider to receive in-network benefits, please contact
+Eye refractions performed solely for the purpose of solely for the purpose of prescribing eyewear are not covered under our plan's Medicare-covered Vision Care benefits.